Inside the Dubai Desert Conservation Reserve (DDCR)

 Travellers comparing the AED 695 floor against an AED 99 Lahbab trip should read the levy as a contribution rather than a markup.
 The same logic applies to safari travel anywhere else in the Gulf, conservation deserts cost more because protection costs money.
 A back-to-back Lahbab and DDCR booking, common among first-time UAE visitors, delivers both the affordable red-dune evening and the conservation morning at roughly AED 800 combined.

-What to wear and bring
+What to wear and bring on a DDCR safari

 DDCR routes run in conservation areas, so dress and gear matter more than they do on a public-desert tour.
 The checklist below covers a morning safari in winter; summer needs add lighter fabrics and double the water.